-In 2021-22, monitoring has been undertaken at all South Australian End of Valley Target sites and there were no data collection issues.
-The program of salinity controls implemented to date, including improved irrigation practices and salt interception schemes, have contributed to the maintenance of in-river salinity levels below target levels for 2021-22.
-The 2021-22 monitoring data for South Australian End of Valley Target sites will be presented in South Australia's 2023 Comprehensive Report.
+In 2023-24, monitoring has been undertaken at all South Australian End of Valley Target sites and there were only minor data collection issues at one site for approximately one week.
+The program of salinity controls implemented to date, including improved irrigation practices and salt interception schemes, have contributed to the maintenance of in-river salinity levels below target levels for the majority of 2023-24.
+There was only one short period in April 2024 where the target was exceeded at the SA Border site.
+The 2023-24 monitoring data for South Australian End of Valley Target sites will be presented in South Australia's 2025 Comprehensive Report.